 East of Puerto Rico lie the isles of Vieques and Culebra.
 Along with a sprinkling of cays, they are sometimes known as the Spanish Virgin Islands.
 Pitcher Julio Navarro is the only viequense ever to make the majors, largely because the island is an undeveloped place with a population of only about 9,400 even today.
-The main reason is the controversial, now-vacated U.S. Navy training range that long took up two-thirds of the land.
+The main reason is the controversial, now-vacated U.S. Navy training range that took up two-thirds of the land.

-Julio Navarro was born on January 9, 1936, the second of Manuel Navarro and Justina Ventura’s eight children (five boys and three girls).
+Julio Navarro was born on January 9, 1936.
+He was the second of Manuel Navarro and Justina Ventura’s eight children (five boys and three girls).
 At that time, two major plantation owners dominated Vieques: the Benítez family and Eastern Sugar Associates.
 Sugar cane was the crop, and most of the island’s residents worked in the fields.
 Since the second half of the 19th century, immigrants (many of African descent) had come from various other Caribbean islands to seek work, including St. Thomas and St. Croix.

 Known as “Juju” growing up, Navarro went to St. Patrick’s, a Catholic school in Frederiksted.
 “I got a pretty good education for free, there were these Belgian sisters teaching.”
 The first sport he played was not hardball.
 “I used to play a lot of softball from ages 9-10, then when I got up around 14, I played baseball.”2

-Julio, Joe Christopher (who was about one month older), and Elmo Plaskett (two and a half years younger) played at St. Patrick’s and also with a local club called the Annaly Athletics.
+Navarro, Joe Christopher (who was about one month older), and Elmo Plaskett (two and a half years younger) played at St. Patrick’s and also with a local club called the Annaly Athletics.
 That was a lot of talent for one little team, but the Virgin Islands overall were quite a wellspring in those days.

 In February 1955, not long after he graduated from high school, Navarro played in a series between Puerto Rican winter leaguers and a combined Virgin Islands team.
 For many years this was an annual affair after the Puerto Rican season ended.
-Juju impressed Alfonso Gerard, the pioneer pro ballplayer from the Virgin Islands.
+Navarro impressed Alfonso Gerard, the pioneer pro ballplayer from the Virgin Islands.
 Gerard helped arrange a tryout in Puerto Rico with his boss, Santurce Cangrejeros owner Pedrín Zorrilla.
 Zorrilla was also a scout for the New York Giants.

 In 1956, Navarro rebounded to win the Triple Crown of pitching with Cocoa in the Florida State League.
 He went 24-8 with a 2.16 ERA and 216 strikeouts.
 He thrived on work, starting 22 games and relieving in 27 others.
 “They kept me in Florida because of the weather.
-That was when the government was building up the rocket base at Cape Canaveral, right there by Cocoa Beach."
+That was when the government was building up the rocket base at Cape Canaveral, right there by Cocoa Beach.”7

-In between, Julio made his debut in the Puerto Rican Winter League during the 1955-56 season.
+In between, Navarro made his debut in the Puerto Rican Winter League during the 1955-56 season.
 Pedrín Zorrilla added him to the Santurce roster, which included two veterans from St. Croix, Gerard and Valmy Thomas.

 Navarro jumped to the Class A Eastern League in 1957.
 With the Springfield Giants, he went a respectable 9-9, 3.63, starting nine times in 45 appearances.
 He stayed at Springfield in 1958, but started in 30 out of 37 outings.
 His record was again solid (13-10, 3.07), but while he led the league in strikeouts again with 142, he walked over 100 batters for the third straight year.

-A brilliant outset at Springfield in 1959 (6-0, 1.50 in seven starts) won Julio promotion to Triple-A. Most encouraging was that he’d learned to throw strikes more consistently.
+A brilliant outset at Springfield in 1959 (6-0, 1.50 in seven starts) won Navarro promotion to Triple-A. Most encouraging was that he’d learned to throw strikes more consistently.
 With Phoenix in the Pacific Coast League, he shifted back to the bullpen once more, starting only once in 39 games (4-2, 4.38).
 He remained a swingman in both 1960 and 1961, starting 28 times amid 75 total appearances.
 The basic picture didn’t look good, with records of 5-12, 5.61 and 7-10, 4.81, but he showed enough to avoid demotion.
 Navarro remained in the PCL, but spent time on loan with Vancouver in the Orioles chain and also Hawaii, a Kansas City A’s affiliate.

 In the nightcap of a doubleheader, Navarro pitched three innings.
 He got off to an unsteady start, as Mickey Mantle greeted him with a single and then pulled off a double steal with Tom Tresh.
 A wild pitch was followed by two outs, a walk, and a single, and the Yankees extended their lead to 5-0.
-But Julio settled down for two scoreless innings, catching Roger Maris looking for his first strikeout.
+But Navarro settled down for two scoreless innings, catching Roger Maris looking for his first strikeout.
 The Angels later came back to win 6-5.

 Navarro enjoyed his busiest and most successful year in the majors in 1963.
 He appeared in a club-high 57 games, all in relief, as he formed a reliable bullpen tandem with 40-year-old Art Fowler.
 His 4-0 start made him an early contender for Rookie of the Year, but while he finished with a 4-5 record, his ERA was a clean 2.89 and his 12 saves also led the team.
-Julio said, “My control has been my saver.
+Navarro said, “My control has been my saver.
 When I come in, I know I must throw strikes.
-I use a variety of pitches -- sinker, slider, screwball, and fast ball.
+I use a variety of pitches – sinker, slider, screwball, and fast ball.
 I throw mostly sidearm, but I come in overhand at times to fool the hitter.
 I like to work often.”15

-The next year, Julio got off to a quick start, combining with Ken McBride on an Opening Day one-hitter in Washington.
-President Lyndon Johnson threw out the first ball.
-However, the Angels traded him to Detroit on April 28 for outfielder-pitcher Willie Smith.
+The next year, Navarro got off to a quick start, combining with Ken McBride on an Opening Day one-hitter in Washington.
+President Lyndon Johnson threw out the first ball.18 However, the Angels traded him to Detroit on April 28 for outfielder-pitcher Willie Smith.
 After 10 shaky appearances (0-1, 10.22), the Tigers sent him down to Triple-A Syracuse at the end of May.
 He returned in early August, performing well enough to get his overall record back to 2-1, 3.95.

 After that it was a struggle to return to the majors.
 Navarro did pitch in 15 games with Detroit in 1965 (0-2, 4.20, including his only big-league start on September 7).
 His only outing in 1966 was best forgotten.
 He failed to retire a batter on April 17, hitting Fred Valentine with a pitch, serving up a pinch-hit grand slam to Bob Chance, and then allowing a solo shot to Ken McMullen.

-On June 21, Julio was the player to be named later in a deal that smacked of racial injustice, as Boston unloaded Earl Wilson and old mate Joe Christopher.
+On June 21, Navarro was the player to be named later in a deal that smacked of racial injustice, as Boston unloaded Earl Wilson and old mate Joe Christopher.
 “When the Red Sox acquired two black players, pitcher John Wyatt and outfielder José Tartabull, on June 6 [actually June 13], Wilson told his black roommate, Lenny Green, that there were now too many black players [seven] on the ball club.
-Although the remark was made half in jest...to no one’s surprise, the phone rang the next morning."
+Although the remark was made half in jest...to no one’s surprise, the phone rang the next morning.”19

 Thereafter Navarro was mainly a serviceable Triple-A swingman.
 Boston sent him to Atlanta in December with pitcher Ed Rakow for Chris Cannizzaro and John Herrnstein.
-From 1966 through 1970, with Toronto and Richmond in the International League, Julio's record was 45-33, 3.44, as he started 84 times in 116 total games.
+From 1966 through 1970, with Toronto and Richmond in the International League, Navarro’s record was 45-33, 3.44, as he started 84 times in 116 total games.
 He suffered a brief demotion to Double-A Shreveport in 1969 (5-1, 1.96).

 With Atlanta, he posted no decisions and a 4.10 ERA in 17 games.
 (One rough outing came on August 1, when Bob Robertson, Willie Stargell, and his buddy José Pagán reached him for consecutive homers.)
 His last appearance, a 1-2-3 ninth inning at San Diego on September 9, left his big-league career mark at 7-9, 3.65 in 212 1/3 innings pitched over 130 games.
 He struck out 151, walked 70, and yielded 191 hits (including 32 homers) while picking up 17 saves.